PANAMA COMPANY FORMATION

 Opening a local account in Panama: USD2,000

-Opening a CBI account in Puerto Rico: USD3,880 Go to Account Opening
+Opening a CBI account in Puerto Rico: USD3,880 Go to the account opening guide

-(Starting from the second year after establishment) Annual renewal fee: USD2,500 (View in KRW)
+(Starting from the second year after incorporation) Annual renewal fee: USD2,500 (See the price in Korean won)

 Annual renewal includes the following: